ibihim/designPatterns/README.md

 4. Strive for loosely coupled designs between objects that interact
 5. Classes should be open for extension, but closed for modification
 6. Depend upon abstractions.
 Do not depend upon concrete classes
-7. Talk only to your friends (Principle of Least Knowledge.
+7. Talk only to your friends (Principle of Least Knowledge).
 8. Don't call us, we call you.